 December 1 to January 30 – People are away on vacation and with family.

 In the end, there are pros and cons to selling off-season.
-More effort is required since you must have open house during the holidays and you can get fewer visitors but the ones that come are serious.
+There are few visitors to an open house during the holidays, however, the buyers that visit are serious.

 The information I provide in these articles is a summary.
 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.

 Next article: Country home opportunities and why now is a good time to buy

 We may see more homes on the market over the next few months due to buyers who purchased homes earlier in the pandemic with significantly lower mortgage interest rates.
 If a buyer took a 3-to-5-year term, these homeowners will be hit with significantly higher rates.
 A 2.1% mortgage assumed in late 2020, coming due in 2023, can be raised to 6% on a 3-year term or higher on a 5-year term.

 For potential buyers who have acclimatized to the new inflation and interest rates, which will eventually decline but not to pre-pandemic levels, there is opportunity to purchase property at lower prices.